 Wind chill and heat index are apparent temperatures, or perceived temperatures.
-This is how the temperature “feels”.
+This is what the temperature “feels like”.
 They are actually calculations that include not only temperature, but also wind and humidity respectively.

 Similarly to wind chill that factors in wind speed with the temperature, heat index factors in relative humidity with the temperature.
 Conversely to wind chill which is always lower than the actual temperature, heat index is always higher.
 This is the National Weather Service’s Heat Index Chart.

 Who cares about the heat index?
 You should!
 Prolonged exposure to heat can do lots of damage just like the cold.
 Have you heard of Heat Advisories, Excessive Heat Watches, and Excessive Heat Warnings?
 They are basically the orange and red areas of the chart above.